taegorov/data-structures-and-algorithms/javascript/trees/README.md

 Binary Tree and Binary Search Tree implementation and testing.

 7/5/21: Find the maximum value stored in the tree.
 You can assume that the values stored in the Binary Tree will be numeric.

+7/7/21: Conduct “FizzBuzz” on a k-ary tree while traversing through it to create a new tree.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->